gradle/frontend-code-project/README.md

 ## Implementation instructions

-Follow the detailed instructions in the PDF that have been provided to you via email.
+Follow the detailed instructions in the PDF that has been provided to you via email.

 ## Validation instructions

 Ensure the application is assembled and the automated test suites executed when running the following command:

-`npm install && npm run test`  <--- @Ami please check this command, I made it up :-)
+`npm install && npm run test`

 ## Evaluation criteria